 Receive a confirmation within 24-48 hours

 Once confirmed, you’re ready to proceed.
-Create your own interview schedule -- or allow students to apply through ePACK.
+Allow students to apply through ePACK -- or create your own interview schedule .
 Either way – we hope that you will be open to a variety of majors and range of GPAs.
 (Talent is found in every corner!)

 Create your own interview schedule